Phillip-Kemper/mcp-analytics-middleware/README.md

 - 🔍 Track all tool calls and resource requests
 - 📊 See performance metrics and error rates
-- 🌐 Beautiful web dashboard for live analytics
+- 🌐 Web dashboard for live analytics
 - 💾 SQLite database for persistent storage

 ## Quick Start